akasohaill/TODO-APP/README.md

 Node.js installed on your machine
 Expo Go app installed on your mobile device (available on iOS and Android) Installation

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/akasohaill/TODO-APP.git
 cd mytodoapp

 Install dependencies:

-bash
-Copy code
 npm install

 Running the App
 You can run the app on an emulator or your physical device:

 Start the Expo server:

-bash
-Copy code
 npm start

 For Android:

-bash
-Copy code
 npm run android
 For iOS:

-bash
-Copy code
 npm run ios
 For Web:

-bash
-Copy code
 npm run web
 Opening the App

 After starting the Expo server, you will see a QR code in your terminal or browser.
 Open the Expo Go app on your mobile device.
 Scan the QR code to open the app.